aliiioo/Dataannotations/README.md

 # Dataannotations

-# HI i'm ali Ranjbaran ✌
-# lets study with eachother ❤
+lets study with eachother ❤

 Dataannotations validation

 We use Dataannotations for the validation of the models that we have